Login with your member password below to see your content

 Here for the festa?
 You'll have more than enough to eat.

-Another favorite of ours is about a twenty-minute walk from the island; it is the Osteria alla Staffa in Calle Ospedaletto, 6398.
+Not festa time?
+Then try a favorite of ours that is about a twenty-minute walk from the island; it is the Osteria alla Staffa in Calle Ospedaletto, 6398.
 Their dishes are those of the Venice area, many made according to family recipes handed down through countless generations.

 They've embraced the modern conventions of the Slow Food movement by using only fresh local ingredients wherever possible.